Loader gif

 The bottom line

-To make the tax filing process even easier, consider using TaxAct Self-Employed.
+To make the process even easier, consider using TaxAct Self-Employed.
 From tracking business expenses to calculating deductions, we can help you file your income tax return and take advantage of any potential tax savings.
 We also offer useful tools such as our tax bracket calculator and tax preparation checklists to help you determine how much tax you owe and get ready to file.

 This article is for informational purposes only and not legal or financial advice.